stevefielding/OBD9141/README.md

 # kline_test
-Created stand alone project directory that contains the library code and top level ino file.
-Works with ATSAM3X and MC3X kline txcvr
+Created example kline_test.
+Works with ATSAM3X and MC3X kline txcvr.
+Tested with 1998 Toyota Camry.
+Deleted all the other examples.

+You need to clone or copy this repo to the location of your Arduino libraries.
+On my RPi running Raspbian Linux, that is ~/Arduino/libraries.

 OBD9141
 =======